Kozea/CairoSVG/pages/svg_support.rst

 Introduction
 ------------

-Clipping and masking features are not handled at all.
+Some of the clipping and masking features are handled.
 Simple alpha compositing and opacity are partially supported,

 Simple alpha compositing